PCrnjak/SSG-gripper-GUI/README.md

 https://source-robotics.com

-This Repo contains GUI for [Spectral Micro BLDC controller](https://source-robotics.com/products/spectral-micro-bldc-controller)
+This Repo contains GUI for [SSG-48 adaptive electric gripper](https://source-robotics.com/products/compliant-gripper)

 # How to install